tusen-ai/naive-ui/src/collapse/demos/enUS/default-expanded.demo.md

 # Default Expanded

 You can set which panels are expanded by default.
-For example, we can set `red light` and `amber light` to be expanded by default, and set `flashing` to be expanded when `green light` is expanded.
+For example, we can set 'red light' and 'amber light' to be expanded by default.

 It should be noted that even if only one panel you want to set to be expanded, `default-expanded-names` should also be passed in an array, unless `accordion` is set to `true`.

 ```html
 <n-collapse :default-expanded-names="['2', '3']">